Closed-Cell Foam Between Studs Is a Waste

 At this point, we need to consider the use of exterior rigid foam.
 The calculations for adding thicker continuous insulation on the exterior side of the wall sheathing are much more favorable to incremental investments than the calculations for insulation installed between studs.

 If you install a high R-value continuous rigid insulation on the exterior side of the sheathing—for example, rigid foam or mineral wool—all of the insulation’s R-value contributes to the whole-wall R-value (except, of course, for areas taken up by windows and doors).
+(One word of caution: it’s important to calculate the thickness of exterior insulation correctly so that moisture doesn’t accumulate on the interior face of the sheathing in cold weather.)

-Additionally, unlike between-studs insulation, exterior high R-value insulation helps to minimize the thermal bridging effect of the studs.
+Unlike between-studs insulation, exterior high R-value insulation helps to minimize the thermal bridging effect of the studs.
 Used properly, it also reduces the need for a vapor retarder by keeping the sheathing warmer than the dew point.
 Even though exterior rigid insulation requires extra detailing around windows and doors, it still offers excellent value for your money.